Storrito/storrito.github.io/_posts/2018-10-16-How-to-use-the-browser-extension.md

 ---
 layout: post
-title: How to use the Storrito Browser Extension
+title: How to use the Instagram Browser Extension
 image: /images/browser-extension/extension.jpg
 description: Connect your Instagram account to Storrito using the Storrito Extension
 author: Storrito